Database statistics FAQ

 Statistics are saved in the Oracle Data Dictionary.
 Different types of statistics are available:

-Contain information such as the size of the index tree (BLEVEL), number of leaf blocks (LEAF_BLOCKS), number of different keys (DISTINCT_KEYS), key figure for assigning index vs. table (CLUSTERING_FACTOR, see Note 832343), accuracy (SAMPLE_SIZE) or date of last statistics creation (LAST_ANALYZED)
+- Contain information such as the size of the index tree (BLEVEL), number of leaf blocks (LEAF_BLOCKS), number of different keys (DISTINCT_KEYS), key figure for assigning index vs. table (CLUSTERING_FACTOR, see doc 832343), accuracy (SAMPLE_SIZE) or date of last statistics creation (LAST_ANALYZED)

 Histogram information (optional):